History of computing in Romania: HC family

 The Romanian computers (HC 85, HC 85+, HC 88, HC 90, HC 91 and HC 2000) were clones of the ZX Spectrum produced at ICE Felix from 1985 to 1994.
 HC 85 was first designed at Institutul Politehnic București by Prof. Dr. Ing.
 Adrian Petrescu (in laboratory), then redesigned at ICE Felix (in order to be produced at industrial scale).
 Their operating system was a BASIC interpreter.

 aMIC

 was a Romanian microcomputer designed by Prof. Adrian Petrescu at Institutul Politehnic București in 1982, later produced at Fabrica de Memorii in Timișoara.

 MARICA and DACICC

 MARICA and the DACICC family (DACICC-1 and DACICC-200) were Romanian computers produced in 1959–1968 at T. Popoviciu Institute of Numerical Analysis, Cluj-Napoca.

 Felix series

 was a Romanian IBM-PC compatible produced at ICE Felix in 1985–1990.

-was a family of Romanian computers produced by ICE Felix from 1970 to 1978.
+Felix C was a family of Romanian computers produced by ICE Felix from 1970 to 1978.
 They were similar to IBM/360; their operating system was SIRIS.

 was a family of Romanian mini and microcomputers in 1975–1984.